 First elected: 2004

-District: Pelham Bay and other parts of the Bronx
+Current district: 82, Pelham Bay and parts of the East Bronx

 Assembly Member Kevin Cahill